marcinkrykowski/triangle_path/README.md

 ## Libraries used
 I tried to stick to vanilla Scala, so the only libraries I used are `scalatest` and `scalactic`.

+## TODO
+- [ ] add possibility to pass the file as an argument
+- [ ] make solution command line application